-The purpose of these provisions is to protect the District's potable water supply against actual or potential cross-connections by isolating, within the premises, contamination or pollution that may occur because of undiscovered or unauthorized cross-connection on the premises.
-These provisions are in accordance with the California Administrative Code, Title 17 (Public Health), entitled "Regulations Relating to Cross-Connections."

-These provisions shall be in addition to and not in lieu of the controls and requirements of other regulatory agencies, such as local governmental agencies and local and State Health Departments.
+- (1) The purpose of these provisions is to protect the District's potable water supply against actual or potential cross-connections by isolating, within the premises, contamination or pollution that may occur because of undiscovered or unauthorized cross-connection on the premises.
+These provisions are in accordance with the California Administrative Code, Title 17 (Public Health), entitled "Regulations Relating to Cross-Connections." - (2) These provisions shall be in addition to and not in lieu of the controls and requirements of other regulatory agencies, such as local governmental agencies and local and State Health Departments.
 These regulations are intended to protect the District's potable water supply and are not intended to provide regulatory measures for protection of users from the hazards of cross-connections within their own premises.
-Notwithstanding these provisions, the District accepts no responsibility for cross-connections or resulting hazards or contamination.

-The District has developed an active cross-connection control program with a Cross-Connection Control Inspector to administer the program.
+Notwithstanding these provisions, the District accepts no responsibility for cross-connections or resulting hazards or contamination. - (3) The District has developed an active cross-connection control program with a Cross-Connection Control Inspector to administer the program.
 Any questions or notifications regarding these provisions or the program should be directed to the Inspector.

-Backflow prevention devices, as required in these provisions, shall be provided installed, tested, and maintained by the applicant, owner, or customer at his expense.
+- (4) Backflow prevention devices, as required in these provisions, shall be provided installed, tested, and maintained by the applicant, owner, or customer at his expense.
 For specific materials and installation requirements, see the District's Procedures Guide and Construction Manual.
 The devices shall be located on the premises served and shall not be on the District's portion of the system.
-All devices shall be readily accessible for testing and maintenance and no device shall be submerged at any time.

-When water service is initiated, the applicant must provide sufficient information, including plumbing and building plans, to enable the District to determine the level of backflow protection required.
-The proper backflow protection, as determined by the District, shall then be installed and inspected before water service is provided.

-Each time there is a change of customer (either owner or tenant) on any commercial or industrial premise, the new or previous owner or customer shall notify the District immediately.
+All devices shall be readily accessible for testing and maintenance and no device shall be submerged at any time. - (5) When water service is initiated, the applicant must provide sufficient information, including plumbing and building plans, to enable the District to determine the level of backflow protection required.
+The proper backflow protection, as determined by the District, shall then be installed and inspected before water service is provided. - (6) Each time there is a change of customer (either owner or tenant) on any commercial or industrial premise, the new or previous owner or customer shall notify the District immediately.
 The District will then reassess the level of protection required.
-Also, any alterations to existing onsite facilities that may affect the level of protection required must be reported immediately to the District.

-From time to time, representatives of any health agency having jurisdiction and/or the District may conduct surveys of any premises where water service is provided by the District.
-The purpose of such surveys is to determine if any actual or potential cross-connections exist.
-The applicant owner or customer shall provide reasonable cooperation in facilitating such surveys.

-Additional information concerning backflow prevention may be obtained from the "Manual of Cross-Connection Control," Foundation for Cross-Connection Control and Hydraulic Research, University of Southern California, School of Engineering.

-4.10.2 Where Protection is Required

-Backflow protection for the District's potable water supply shall be provided on each water service connection to:

-- (1) premises having an auxiliary water supply such as recycled or nonpotable water.
-If the auxiliary water supply is approved for potable use by the public health agency having jurisdiction, backflow protection will not be required. - (2) premises on which any substance is handled in such fashion that could permit entry into the water system.
+Also, any alterations to existing onsite facilities that may affect the level of protection required must be reported immediately to the District. - (7) From time to time, representatives of any health agency having jurisdiction and/or the District may conduct evaluations of any premises where water service is provided by the District.
+The purpose of such evaluations is to determine if any actual or potential cross-connections exist, if there are any unapproved uses, and to assess compliance with applicable laws and regulations.
+The applicant owner or customer shall provide reasonable cooperation in facilitating such evaluations. - (8) Additional information concerning backflow prevention may be obtained from the "Manual of Cross-Connection Control," Foundation for Cross-Connection Control and Hydraulic Research, University of Southern California, School of Engineering. - 4.10.2 Where Protection is Required.
+Backflow protection for the District's potable water supply shall be provided on each water service connection to: - (1) Premises having an auxiliary water supply such as recycled or non-potable water.
+If the auxiliary water supply is approved for potable use by the public health agency having jurisdiction, backflow protection will not be required. - (2) Premises on which any substance is handled in such fashion that could permit entry into the water system.
 This shall include the handling of process waters and waters originating from the District's system that have been subject to deterioration in sanitary quality.